-For traditional and Salt clients, install the OpenSCAP scanner and the SCAP Security Guide (content) packages before you begin.
+Install the OpenSCAP scanner and the SCAP Security Guide (content) packages on the client before you begin.
 Depending on the operating system, these packages are included either on the base operating system, or in the Uyuni Client Tools.

-The table below lists the packages you need depending on your client operating system:
+The table below lists the packages you need: